Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Iterative contact-resolving hybrid methods associated with various discretizations

-This section presents the construction of multiscale basis functions for the mixed formulation (\ref{multiscale_penalty_mixed_discrete_formula_separate_1}) in $\Omega_1$, following the methodology of \cite{chung2025locking} and adopting all notations from Section \ref{standard cem}.
-The basis functions are constructed over the mesh illustrated in \cite[Figure 3.1]{chung2025locking}.
+This section presents the construction of multiscale basis functions for the mixed CEM-GMsFEM in $\Omega_1$ (see \cite{chung2025locking}), adopting all notation from Section \ref{standard cem}.
+The basis functions are constructed over the mesh illustrated in Figure \ref{coarse_bigger}.
 The computation of the multiscale basis functions is divided into two stages.
 The first stage consists of constructing the multiscale space for the displacement $\mathbf{u}$.
 In the second stage, we will use the multiscale space for displacement to construct a multiscale space for the stress $\bm{\underline{\sigma}}$.
 We point out that the supports of displacement basis are the coarse elements.
-For stress basis functions, the support is an oversampled region containing the support of displacement basis functions.
+For stress basis functions, the support is an oversampling region containing the support of displacement basis functions.

 \textbf{Stage I:}

 We will construct a set of auxiliary multiscale basis functions for displacement on each coarse element $K_i$ by solving a local spectral problem.
 First, we define some notation.
 For a general set $R$, we define $\bm{\mathit{U}}_{h,1}(R)$ as the restriction of $\bm{\mathit{U}}_{h,1}$ on $R\subset\Omega_1$ and $\underline{\bm{\mathit{\Sigma}}}_{h,1}(R)\coloneqq\{\underline{\bm{\tau}}_h\in\underline{\bm{\mathit{\Sigma}}}_{h,1}\colon\underline{\bm{\tau}}_h\mathbf{n}=\mathbf{0}\text{ on } \Omega_1\cap \partial R\}$.
 Note that $\underline{\bm{\mathit{\Sigma}}}_{h,1}(R)$ is with homogeneous traction boundary condition on $R$, which confirms the conforming property of the multiscale bases in the construction process.